-Join David Powers for an in-depth discussion in this video What makes SimpleXML so simple?, part of Up and Running with PHP SimpleXML.
+Join David Powers for an in-depth discussion in this video What makes SimpleXML so simple?, part of Learning PHP SimpleXML.

 - Before diving into the code, let's take a look at What makes SimpleXML so simple?
 The code consists of two built in classes.
 SimpleXMLElement is the main class that you work with.
 It gives you access to the content of the XML document and has methods to add new elements and attributes.
 SimpleXMLIterator normally works in the background allowing you to use SimpleXMLElement in a loop.
 There are also three functions.
 You use these to load an XML document from a string or file, or to import an XML mode from the DOM extension.